-An artist’s colony marked by adobe structures from the 1930s, Cattle Track is one of Scottsdale’s best-kept secrets.
-It may be located in a typical residential neighborhood, but Cattle Track’s story is extraordinary.
-Fritz Scholder, known for his Native American paintings, lived and worked here.
-So did abstract expressionist Louise Nevelson.
-Philip Curtis, Cattle Track’s most famous artist-in-residence, went on to found the Phoenix Art Museum and was regarded as “the dean of arts in Arizona.”
-Today, creatives of all types—painters, dancers, photographers, and even blacksmiths—set up working studios that you can tour for free Monday through Saturday.
+Cattle Track is one of Scottsdale’s best-kept secrets.
+This clutch of 1930s adobe structures may be located in a typical residential neighborhood, but Cattle Track’s story as an artist colony is extraordinary.
+Fritz Scholder, an influential Native American painter, lived and worked here.
+So did sculptor Louise Nevelson.
+Philip Curtis, Cattle Track’s most famous artist-in-residence, went on to found the Phoenix Art Museum and was regarded as the dean of arts in Arizona.
+Today, artists of all types—painters, dancers, photographers, and even blacksmiths—set up working studios that can be toured for free Monday through Saturday.